spatialos/gdk-for-unity/README.md

 # The SpatialOS Unity GDK readme (pre-alpha)

+Welcome to the SpatialOS and Unity GDK community.

+Our SpatialOS community shapes the functionality of the Unity GDK, so make sure you are part of the conversation.
+Come and find us on [Discord](https://discordapp.com/invite/SCZTCYm) or talk to us on the *feedback* section in our [forums](https://forums.improbable.io/) (use the *unity-gdk tag* - this [link](https://forums.improbable.io/latest?tags=unity-gdk) takes you there and pre-fills the category and tag.)

+#### What's the Unity GDK all about?
-The Unity Game Development Kit (GDK) enables developers to build multiplayer games with SpatialOS.
+The Unity Game Development Kit (GDK) enables game developers to build multiplayer games with SpatialOS.
 It will be made up of three parts:

 * the GDK Core, a performant, data-driven [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) multiplayer integration based on the new Unity [Entity Component System (ECS)](https://unity3d.com/unity/features/job-system-ECS).